Stabilization of sliding ferroelectricity through exciton condensation

 We are now ready to show results for the EI phase, as schematically summarized in Fig.~\ref{fig:full_story}c.
 The calculated EI reconstructed bands with the indirect narrow gap $\approx 7$ meV, comparable to the measured one \cite{sun_evidence_2022}, are given in Fig.~\ref{fig:exc_wf_and_ei_bands}b for the equilibrium relative layer shift $\bar{d}$, compared to the starting DFT bands.

 To estimate the energy gain in the EI phase for all the top layer displacements, we start from the plot of the DFT total energy $E_{\mathrm{tot}}$ as a function of the sliding along $y$ (Fig.~\ref{fig:dft_vs_dftei_barrier}, black dashed line).
 Without considering the excitonic effects, the energy difference between displacements $0$ and $\bar{d}$ is $\approx 0.3$ meV, which is comparable with the NEB barrier.
+We emphasize that the dashed black curve of Fig.~\ref{fig:dft_vs_dftei_barrier} and the NEB barrier have diverse nature: The latter is obtained through force optimizations determined by the NEB algorithm, whereas the former is the difference in DFT total energy for given layer displacement.

 We now evaluate the total energy gain due to exciton condensation, $E_{\mathrm{EI}}$, as

 Here $\varepsilon_{i,\mathrm{occ}}(\bm{k})$ are the occupied (i.e. $\varepsilon \leq E_\mathrm{F}$) DFT energy bands, $E_1(\bm{k})$ is the reconstructed valence band energy for the EI phase, lowered by $-E_\mathrm{gap}/2$ (at zero temperature the chemical potential is in the middle of the gap), $N_{\bm{k}}$ is the total number of k-points sampling the Brillouin zone, and the factor $2$ accounts for spin degeneracy.
 Note that Eq.~\eqref{eq:E_EI} holds only for the insulating phase.
 For the semimetallic excitonic phase, $E_{\mathrm{gap}}=0$, and $E_{1}(\bm{k})$ in Eq.~\eqref{eq:E_EI} must be replaced with $E_{1,\mathrm{occ}}(\bm{k})+E_{2,\mathrm{occ}}(\bm{k})$, where $E_\mathrm{F}$ has to be determined self-consistently, for each step of the iterative cycle.
 It is then immediate to check that $E_{\mathrm{EI}} = 0$ in the absence of excitonic effects.